-A website in 7 languages (Arabic, English, French, German, Greek, Portuguese, Spanish) was created, www.thyroidweek.com – each year, a special thyroid issue is put forward (in 2010, “Pregnancy/ children”, in 2011 “Nodules and goiter”), with downloadable brochures, posters, videos etc, and all documents remain visible on the website (updated every year).
+A website was created, www.thyroidweek.org – each year, a special thyroid issue is put forward (in 2010, “Pregnancy/ children”, in 2011 “Nodules and goiter”), with downloadable brochures, posters, videos etc, and all documents remain visible on the website (updated every year).

-The campaign is endorsed by the European Thyroid Association (ETA), the American Thyroid Association (ATA), the Latin-American Thyroid Society (LATS), the Chinese Society of Endocrinology (CSE) and the Chinese Society of Nuclear Medicine (CSNM).
+The campaign is endorsed by the European Thyroid Association (ETA), the American Thyroid Association (ATA), the Latin-American Thyroid Society (LATS), the Asia and Oceania Thyroid Association (AOTA), the Chinese Society of Endocrinology (CSE) and the Chinese Society of Nuclear Medicine (CSNM).